-- Identify microorganisms, its history and scope of food microbiology. - Describe about different type of microbes present and their beneficial as well as deleterious effect on food. - Understand food borne pathogens, food spoilage and toxins produced by them and its health effect. - Identify the importance of microbes in food industry for baking, fermentation and various traditional foods.
+- CO 1.
+Identify microorganisms associated with food. - CO 2.
+Describe different type of microbes present and their beneficial as well as deleterious effect on food. - CO 3.
+Understand food borne pathogens, food spoilage and toxins produced by them and its health effect. - CO 4.
+Assess the importance of microbes in food industry for baking, fermentation and various traditional foods.